gpolic/expenses_php_tailwind/README.md

 # Expenses PHP Tailwind

-A web application for tracking personal expenses built with PHP and styled with Tailwind CSS.
+A mobile friendly web application for tracking personal expenses built with PHP and styled with Tailwind CSS.
 This application uses a MySQL database hosted on Aiven.io.

 ## Prerequisites